baljash-cheema/The-Hungry-Hornets/checkpoint5/README.md

 colab and run all cells.

 How to test our code:
-To test the predictive capability of our code, users can enter questions related to certain columns by
+To test the predictive capability of our code, users can enter the column they want our model to predict information for.
+For example, if gender is selected, the model will try to predict the gender of each officer in the table and report the accuracy of doing so.

-Column, name:
-0, 'gender'
-1, 'race'
-2, 'birth_year'
-3, 'officer_name'
-4, 'allegation_count'
-5, 'sustained_count'
-6, 'current_salary'
+The possible column names are in a list under select_col_list right after the import statements for our code.
+The user must change select_col variable to one of the strings in the list.